alphagov/govuk_publishing_components/docs/real-user-metrics.md

 ## Protocol measuring

 We've added an extra bit to the end of the measurer script to [determine what protocol is in use](https://github.com/alphagov/govuk_publishing_components/blob/main/app/assets/javascripts/govuk_publishing_components/vendor/lux/lux-measurer.js#L161-L196) - HTTP 1, 2 or 3.
-This shouldn't need any updating as the measurer shouldn't change.
+This should not need any updating as the measurer should not change.

 [Performance API]: https://developer.mozilla.org/en-US/docs/Web/API/Performance_API